danieltjw/aifutures/README.md

         - Reduce odds of unintentionally harming us

 How much weight we place on this edge-case depends on the likelihood a AI will develop a theory of mind and emotions, how potentially dangerous an emotional unstable AI might be, and if we care about the well-being of an AI.

+*Blockchain of the futures will be mostly used as a utilities (like a postal service), rather than an investment or speculative investment.

 # Strategies to increase the odds of good scenarios